herbertfreeze/QSS20_site/mini_book/docs/software_setup.md

 :align: center
 ```

 _Note:_ An IDE (mentioned above) is a comprehensive set of tools for software development, often including a text editor, command line, and file browser in a single interface.
 Examples of IDEs compatible with Python include [PyCharm](https://www.jetbrains.com/pycharm/), [Spyder](https://www.spyder-ide.org/), and [Visual Studio Code](https://code.visualstudio.com/).
-IDEs are useful but sometimes buggy when working with Jupyter notebooks (`.ipynb`), so for this course please set up a command line and jupyter notebook as described in lecture.

 ## Git/GitHub